iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 print(f'Account: {account.alias()}')
 ```

-Since the backup file is just a copy of the original database it can be alternatively also renamed to `wallet.stronghold` and opened in a standard way:
+Since the backup file is just a copy of the original database it can be also be renamed to `wallet.stronghold` and opened in a standard way.

 ```python
 account_manager = iw.AccountManager(
     storage_path='./alice-database'